 Latest Research & Publications:

-- Africa's Lions: Growth Traps and Opportunities for the Continent's Six Dominant Economies.
+- Africa's Lions: Growth Traps and Opportunities for Six African Economies.
 Brookings Press, FORTHCOMING.
 (Co-edited Tarp, F.)

 - Book: Oxford Companion to the Economics of South Africa.
 Oxford University Press.
 2014.
 (Co-edited with Hirsch, A., Kanbur, R. and Ncube, M.)

 - Demographic, employment, and wage trends in South Africa.
-In: Africa's Lions: Growth Traps and Opportunities for the Continent's Six Dominant Economies, Brookings Press.
+In: Africa's Lions: Growth Traps and Opportunities for Six African Economies, Brookings Press.
 Co-edited with Finn Tarp.
 FORTHCOMING.
 (Co-authored with Naidoo, K., Oosthuizen, M. and Pillay, K.)

 - Policy co-ordination and growth traps in a middle-income country setting: The case of South Africa.
 In: The Practice of Industrial Policy, Oxford University Press.
 Edited by John Page and Finn Tarp.
 FORTHCOMING.
 (Co-authored with Cassim, A. and Hirsch, A.)